taburetkin/asyncresult/README.md

 **context** - object, required.
 Context for methods lookup and for adding asynced methods.
 **methodNames** - string | array of strings, required.
 Array of methods names or single method name to be wraped.
-**options** - object, optional
+**options** - object, optional.

 ### options
 **context** - forced context, will be used internally in `wrapMethod` as context.
-**AsyncResult** - AsyncResult class, in case you need extend version of AsyncResult
+**AsyncResult** - AsyncResult class, in case you need extend version of AsyncResult.

 ## config
-> keeps default AsyncResult class, you can replace it with your own used by default if there is no AsyncResult option provided.
+> keeps default AsyncResult class, you can replace it with your own.
+Used by default if there is no AsyncResult option provided.

 example
 ```js